sonic-net/SONiC/doc/chassis/system-ports.md

 ### 2.7.1 System Port Handling

-System port configuration is expected to completely static and known at the start of the system.
+System port configuration is expected to be completely static and known at the start of the system.

 Based on the state of ‘“connect_chassis_db” in the device metadata in ConfigDB, Orchagent connects to Chassis DB and subscribes to the SYSTEM_PORT table in CHASSIS_DB.
 It uses this list of system ports from the SYSTEM_PORT table to construct the switch attributes needed by the create_switch SAI API.
 In a later phase, the system ports could be directly created by making sairedis calls from orchagent.

 A system port can be used in lieu of a physical port in several SAI API calls as relevant.
 For example, a system port can be added as a vlan member or be a lag member.
 To account for these, portsorch will be updated to support sysports.

 Portsyncd does not have to support sysports because sysports do not have any associated kernel devices.